Estimated Reading Time: 9 mins

 If an employer is a general partnership or a sole trader, they must not be bankrupt or be subject to a No Asset Procedure.
 Similarly, if the employer is a limited partnership, the general partner must not be bankrupt or be subject to a No Asset Procedure.

 Employers who have been in business for less than 12 months will likely need to provide financial evidence upfront at the time of application and make their case.
-Most businesses will not need to submit evidence upfront at the time of application (franchisees and employers using ‘triangular employment arrangements’ will need to provide some evidence upfront).
+Most businesses will not need to submit evidence upfront at the time of application.
 However, Immigration New Zealand may still request for evidence after the Employer Accreditation application has been submitted or during the duration of the Employer Accreditation.

 If an employer has commercially sensitive or confidential information provided in confidence to Immigration New Zealand, it must be signalled to Immigration New Zealand so that this information is not shared with other Government agencies without the Employer’s consent.